 (5.)
 Price hits Target 1 and 2 and continues to move in the direction of the Alert.

 Once Target 2 is surpassed the Trailing Stop will continue to ratchet and attempt to stay in the move as long as possible.
 In this case if you are still holding a “runner” position simply follow the trailing stop or close the position shortly before the market close.

 There will be cases where the Trailing Stop never gets hit during the market session.
 Sell any open positions before the market closes.

 As you watch the System Alerts over a number of days and different types of market sessions you will see how the System generated macro targets act as PRICE MAGNETS and have a high degree of accuracy.
 Note: The 2 Target levels appear in the System Notes immediately after the “Entry Confirmation” message – once there has been a 1-minute close past the Trade Price Barrier, which “triggered-in” the trade.
 When the trailing stop gets hit, the system resets and the current Alert will disappear.
 The “Hunting Trade Setup” message will then show in the top section of the Alert Software.

 Different Ways to Trade the Momentum Target System

 A Trader can incorporate the System Macro Targets in one of several ways.
-The entire position can be held and exited at any of the Macro Targets or you can incorporate a scaling-out trade configuration.
-One approach is to pull a partial position off at each of the first 3 targets and hold the remainder following the system Trailing Stop.
-Another approach would be to enter with 3 contracts and sell 1 at each of the first 3 Targets – adjusting your stop along with the Trailing Stop – and simply let the trade play out.
+The entire position can be held and exited at either of the Macro Targets or you can incorporate a scaling-out trade configuration.
+One approach is to pull a partial position off at each of the 2 Targets and then you’re out – waiting for the next alert.
+Another approach would be to enter with 3 contracts and sell one at each of the first 2 Targets – adjusting your stop along with the Trailing Stop – and simply let the trade play out.
 The methodology you use can be varied from day to day depending on the day type we are experiencing and the level of “Trendieness” we are seeing in the market for that day.